pyca/cryptography/docs/faq.rst

 ---------------------------------------

 ``cryptography`` uses OpenSSL for its cryptographic operations.
-OpenSSL is the de facto standard for cryptographic operaitons and provides high performance along with various certifications that may be relevant to developers.
+OpenSSL is the de facto standard for cryptographic libraries and provides high performance along with various certifications that may be relevant to developers.
 However, it is written in C and lacks `memory safety`_.
 We want ``cryptography`` to be as secure as possible while retaining the advantages of OpenSSL, so we've